amleab/amleab.github.io/AA_Final Exam.md

 ---

-### Conclusion:
+### **Key Quantitative Findings**

+The regression analysis reveals that institutional characteristics significantly influence graduation outcomes for Pell Grant recipients:

-- **HBCU** is associated with a significant negative impact on Pell Grant graduation rates, indicating that students at HBCUs, on average, have lower graduation rates compared to students at non-HBCUs.
+- **HBCU status** is strongly and negatively associated with graduation rates, suggesting that students at Historically Black Colleges and Universities face persistent structural barriers that impact their academic success.
-- **CONTROL** (institution type) has a positive effect on graduation rates, with private not-for-profit institutions outperforming public institutions.
+- **Institutional control** shows a positive effect, with **private not-for-profit institutions** consistently achieving higher graduation rates than public institutions.
-- **IC_LEVEL** indicates that students at 4-year institutions have a higher graduation rate than those at 2-year institutions.
+- **Institutional level** also matters—**4-year institutions** outperform 2-year colleges in supporting Pell recipients through to graduation.

-All independent variables are statistically significant with very small p-values, confirming their impact on the dependent variable, `pell_grad_rate`.
+All independent variables are statistically significant with very small p-values, confirming the strength and reliability of these relationships.

+These findings reinforce broader themes in the literature on **higher education policy, equity, and socioeconomic mobility**, and highlight the need for targeted interventions that address the structural disparities shaping outcomes for low-income and historically marginalized students.

-## **Synthesis, Policy Implications, and Conclusion**
+## **Synthesis and Policy Implications**

 The findings from this analysis reveal critical insights into the structural factors influencing graduation outcomes among Pell Grant recipients in U.S. higher education.
 Specifically: